webexpress-framework/WebExpress/doc/development_guide.md

 |DataPath    |String     |1            |Yes      |The path where the data is stored.
 This file path is mounted in the data path of the web server.
 |ContextPath |String     |1            |Yes      |The context path where the resources are stored.
 This path is mounted in the context path of the web server.

 The methods implemented from the interface cover the life cycle of the application.
 When the plugin is loaded, all the applications it contains are instantiated.
 These remain in place until the plugin is unloaded.
 Meta information about the application is stored in the `ApplicationContext` and managed by the `ApplicationManager`.
+To better understand the organization and lifecycle of applications in relation to the `ApplicationManager`, refer to the UML diagram below:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗